Random fields and the geometry of Wiener space: Applications

-Note that we needed supremum of $c_2(x,y)$ to be bounded to prove the continuity of $f$, and to control its modulus of continuity. we can further infer that the conditions stated in $(A1)-(A4)$ suffice to obtain similar results for the modulus of continuity of $\nabla f$ and $\nabla^2f$.
+Note that we needed supremum of $c_2(x,y)$ to be bounded to prove the continuity of $f$ and to control its modulus of continuity.
+We can further conclude that the conditions stated in \textup{(A1)--(A4)} suffice to obtain similar results for the modulus of continuity of $\nabla f$ and $\nabla^2f$. \end{pf}